ajimuralk/youtube-clone/README.md

 # YouTube Clone
-[Academic Project] - A video streaming SPA demonstrating competency in React, React-Router, Node, Express, APIs, in addition to other front-end fundamentals.
+[Academic Project] - A video streaming SPA demonstrating competency in React, React-Router, Node, Express, APIs, in addition to other front-end fundamentals

-<h2>About</h2>
+## About

 I created a full stack single page application, using React, Express, and Node.js.
 The video data, stream URL, and comments came from a designated API.
 The upload functionality exists for video title and description, but full functionality was not part of the project requirements.
 A mockup was provided by a UI/UX designer, and I was expected to produce a responsive app according to its specifications.

-<h2>Key Learnings</h2>
+## Key Learnings

 - Grasped React fundamentals, such as component lifecycle methods, using props and state, and JSX.
 - Used React-Router for declarative routing.